-Your little one is now ready for a booster seat.
-Congratulations!
-Now what?
+If your child is in a convertible car seat or a harnessed booster seat, you may be wondering when to use a backless booster seat.
 A car seat is the most important child safety choice you will make for your child.

 Most children transition from their convertible car seat to a booster seat at about four or five years old, or whenever they have outgrown their convertible car seat.
 When they’re ready to move on to a booster seat, it is recommended to choose a high back harnessed seat.
 Honestly, everyone would be safer in a five-point harness so the best choice for your child is to keep them harnessed for as long as possible.
 At some point, though, your child will probably want to make the switch to a backless booster.
 But how do you know when the time is right?

 I have been a longtime Britax fan since my oldest (now 16) was a baby.
 When it was time to choose a high back booster seat for Dub, the choice for me was obvious.
 I chose the Britax Frontier booster seat and I love it!
 I love it so much that we have one in each car.
 It has a high weight limit, a good torso height, and is super easy to install correctly.
 It gives me the piece of mind that he is as secure as he can possibly be.